xiaoxiao-net123/love/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Chunhong Xiao, a master of Tongji University, majoring in Environmental Science.
-I plan to finish school in June 2023.My research interests include environmental monitoring (water, air), detection methods of pesticides, pollution control and contaminant removal, and big data.
+I plan to finish school in June 2023.
+My research interests include atmospheric chemistry modeling, machine learning, and big data.

 * Long-term participation in environmental monitoring research
 * More than one percent of inspiration and ninety-nine percent of sweat